code-chandan/uchihaboard/README.md

 Just a clean rectangle of power
 The layout is straight up solid, nothing extra, just full-row real estate for max typing flow

-It runs on an rp2040 which is literally one of the best things ever
+It runs on an elite-c which is literally one of the best things ever
 Firmware flashing is so easy it’s actually fun
 You could run QMK or VIA on this thing before your coffee even finishes brewing
 Rotary encoder support?
 Yup, added that too cause why not